berkaykirmizioglu/test-data-manager/README.md

-# Flask & Redis Dockerized TDM (Test Data Manager) Application
+# Flask & Redis-MongoDB Dockerized TDM (Test Data Manager) Application

-This project demonstrates how to build a simple Flask application that interacts with Redis to manage test data, all managed and run within Docker containers.
+This project demonstrates how to build a simple Flask application that interacts with Redis/MongoDB to manage test data, all managed and run within Docker containers.
 The project also includes a GitHub Actions workflow for automated testing.

 ## Table of Contents